 Council for the Accreditation of Teacher Education (NCATE).

-More information about the health and physical education program at Monmouth University can be obtained by calling the School of Nursing and Health Studies at 732-571-3443, visiting us in McAllan Hall, Room 332, or contacting Dr. Konopack, Chair of the Department of Health & Physical Education.
+For more information, please call the Marjorie K. Unterberg School of Nursing and Health Studies at 732-571-3443, visit us in McAllan Hall, room 332, or contact Professor Schaaff, Chair of the Department of Health and Physical Education.